 WHY IT’S A TOP PICK: Save space and money for a small coffeemaker that gives up surprisingly little!

-Are you looking for a far more affordable coffee machine that’s designed for smaller tasks.
-If only one or two people are going to be using the coffee maker, but you still want quality, then this 4-cup model fits great in a small corner or on a busy counter.
+Are you looking for a far more affordable coffee machine that’s designed for smaller tasks?
+If only one or two people are going to be using the coffee maker, but you still want quality, then this great 4-cup coffee maker fits in a small corner or on a busy counter.

 It doesn’t have much in the way of customization or programming options, but it does have several of those quality Cuisinart features.
 That includes the brew pause capability and the automatic shutoff.
 Sometimes simple really is best.